textpattern/textpattern.github.io/themes/creating-an-administration-theme.md

 **Step 3:**

 Rename your copy directory to whatever theme name you want, but don’t try to be overly clever.
-The name must not have any blank spaces, and hyphens are the only non-alphanumeric character allowed.
+The name must not have any blank spaces, and hyphens and underscores are the only non-alphanumeric character allowed.
+In addition, your theme may not start with a number.
 For example, these are acceptable:

 * _mytheme_
 * _my-theme_

-Whatever name you put on the directory, use it for the *.php* file name inside the directory too (i.e. *mytheme.php*).
+Whatever name you use for the directory, use it for the *.php* file name inside the directory too (i.e. *mytheme.php*).
+We recommend you adopt the naming convention of _three-letter-prefix_theme-name_ where the [three letter prefix](https://docs.textpattern.com/development/plugin-developer-prefixes) is one that uniquely identifies your 'brand'.

 Leave all other directory and file names alone.
 You will simply edit their contents, if necessary, not their names.